ahamlinman/randomizer/README.md

 * Proper service management, whether through Docker, a container orchestrator (Docker Swarm, Kubernetes, etc.), or a more traditional service manager (systemd, etc.)
-* Setting up a reverse proxy to provdie SSL termination for the randomizer API, should you desire this (hint: you very much should)
+* Setting up a reverse proxy to provide SSL termination for the randomizer API, should you desire this (hint: you very much should)
 * The specifics of DynamoDB table creation / IAM configuration, should you wish to use DynamoDB